-The Office of Cultural Development (OCD) will accept applications for Cultural Districts from Local Governing Authorities once a year, on or before April 1, subject to change.
-Check with the OCD to confirm annual deadline.
-OCD will review applications for completeness; evaluate each submission to determine if the criteria for certification are met; issue a notice of conditional approval, and pending receipt of a business list and implementation of a communication plan; issue a notice of certification to the applying agent with a July 1 effective date of certification.
-Timelines may be adjusted at the discretion of the OCD.
+The LDOA will accept applications for Cultural Districts from Local Governing Authorities once a year, on or before July 15 (subject to change).
+Check with LDOA to confirm annual deadline.
+A committee will review applications for completeness; evaluate each submission to determine if the criteria for certification are met; issue a notice of conditional approval; pending receipt of a business list and implementation of a communication plan, issue a notice of certification to the applying agent with an October 1 effective date of certification.
+Timelines may be adjusted at the discretion of LDOA.